algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 }
 ```

 That's all !
-If we try to resume, we have an host who use a template, who had a service who use a template and this last has a command. **A service must always have an associated host !**
+If we try to sum-up, we have an host which uses a template, and which has a service which uses a template and this last has a command. **A service must always have an associated host and a check command!**

-You have noticed that there are variables in these configuration files.
+You have noticed that there are variables (macros) in these configuration files.
 They are usually defined in other configuration files, such as templates.
 For the `$SNMPCOMMUNITYREAD$`, you can find her in `arbiter/packs/resource.d/snmp.cfg` file.

 Each variable **must** follow the following syntax: `$MY_VARIABLE$` !